Thfona/dotfiles/README.md

-# Thfona's Arch Linux Rice
+# Thfona's Arch Linux dotfiles

 ![Screenshot](Screenshot.png)

-These are the dotfiles for my Arch Linux rice.
+These are the dotfiles for my old Arch Linux configuration.
-It's a pretty simple rice but I'm satisfied with the result.
+For my current Manjaro configuration check my dotfiles repository.

-## Stuff that I use:
+## Stuff that I used:

 + i3-gaps
 + i3-lock